dfinity/canister-profiling/collections/README.md

 > * `btree` comes from [Byron Becker's stable BTreeMap library](https://github.com/canscale/StableHeapBTreeMap).
 > * `zhenya_hashmap` comes from [Zhenya Usenko's stable HashMap library](https://github.com/ZhenyaUsenko/motoko-hash-map).
 > * The MoVM table measures the performance of an experimental implementation of Motoko interpreter.
 External developers can ignore this table for now.
+> * The optimizer in `dfx` is disabled for the garbage collection cases because the optimizer removes the name section, making profiling trickier.